10th Arrondissement

 200 Quai de Valmy, 10th

 Besides hosting concerts, art exhibitions, and live performances, this ex-storage space turned squat cultural institution on the Canal Saint-Martin is also home to one of the area's best bars.
-On busy days, the local art and hipster crowd spills out onto the banks of the canal with beers and affordable cocktails from noon until...whenever.
+On busy days, the local art crowd spills out onto the banks of the canal with beers and affordable cocktails from noon until...whenever.